Skip to main content

 Support teachers at all levels, beside the qualifications described above, need an additional specialisation course called ‘formative and active traineeship for support teachers’ (Tirocinio formativo attivo - TFA sostegno) (DM 30.09.2011).

 Teachers of technical-vocational subjects in technical and vocational institutes are required to hold a technical or vocational upper secondary qualification (ISCED 3) or a short-cycle qualification (ISCED 5) issued by a Higher Technical Institute (Istituto tecnico superioreITS).
-Starting from school year 2024/2025 they will also need a bachelor's degree (ISCED 6) or equivalent degree issued by an ITS.
-This category of teachers will not be described in further details in the next sections.
+Starting from school year 2024/2025 they are required a bachelor's degree (ISCED 6) or equivalent degree issued by an ITS.
+This category of teachers is not described in the next sections.

 Institutions, level and models of training

-Educators and teachers complete their initial education at universities and, only for teaching at secondary level, at institutions of Higher education for fine arts, music and dance (Alta formazione artistica, musicale e coreuticaAFAM).
+Educators and teachers complete their initial education at universities and, only for teaching specific subjects, at institutions of Higher education for fine arts, music and dance (Alta formazione artistica, musicale e coreuticaAFAM).
 Programmes vary according to the category and to the educational level future teachers will teach at.

-Early childhood education for children under the age of 3
+Early childhood education for children under three years of age

 Two routes are available for training future educators in ECEC settings for children aged less than three years (D.Lgs.
 65/2017 and DM 378/2018).

-1) The first route requires educators to hold a bachelor's degree (ISCED 6) obtained after completing a three-year programme in the field of educational sciences, specific for working with children aged 0 to 3 years, for a total of 180 ECTS credits.
+1) The first route requires educators to hold a bachelor's degree (ISCED 6) obtained after completing a three-year programme in the field of educational sciences, for a total of 180 ECTS credits.

-The bachelor's degree in educational sciences is acknowledged for working in ECEC settings if the relevant study programme includes the study of pedagogy, psychology, sociology and medicine with contents specific for children from 0 to 3 years of age, for a total of 55 ECTS credits.
-The 55 ECTS credits can be acquired within the mainstream curricular programme, as well as in addition to the curricular programme or through extra-curricular studies.
+This bachelor's degree is acknowledged for working in ECEC settings if the relevant study programme includes the study of pedagogy, psychology, sociology and medicine with contents specific for children from 0 to 3 years of age, for a total of 55 ECTS credits.
+The 55 ECTS credits can be acquired within or in addition to the mainstream curricular programme, or through extra-curricular studies.
 Ten out of the 55 credits must come from traineeship activities, while 5 credits are acquired through practical studies (laboratories), according to a concurrent training model (Annex B to DM 378/2018).

-2) The second route is addressed to holders of a master's degree in primary education sciences (ISCED 7) obtained at completion of a single-structure study course of five years (300 credits).
-In this case, the degree must be integrated with a specialisation course (consecutive training model), organised by the same universities offering the Master degree upon accreditation by the Ministry of university and research.
+2) The second route is addressed to holders of a master's degree in primary education sciences (ISCED 7) obtained at completion of a single-structure study course of five years (300 credits) and necessary to work as teacher at preprimary and primary level.
+In this case, the degree must be integrated with a specialisation course (consecutive training model), organised by the same universities offering the master's degree upon accreditation by the Ministry of university and research.
 The specialisation course is aimed at acquiring specific competences not included in the master's programme but, nevertheless, necessary to work with children under the age of three.

 The specialisation course lasts one year (60 ECTS credits) and training activities follow a theoretical and practical concurrent approach with lessons, laboratories and direct and indirect traineeships.
 Theoretical training activities (lessons) lead to the acquisition of 34-40 credits, each credit corresponding to six-eight hours of face-to-face lesson.
 Laboratories correspond to 10-12 credits, are compulsory and cannot be organised in distance learning.
 Direct traineeship can be carried out in any of the educational services operating in the country for a total of 175 hours.
 However, 50% of time must be spent in centre-based ECEC settings (nidi d’infanzia).
 Indirect traineeship lasts for 75 hours and includes planning and reworking activities also in groups.
 Traineeships are compulsory and trainees are followed by a tutor (Annex A to DM 378/2018).